-The battery performance alert (BPA) update provides an additional way to detect abnormal battery performance in your implanted device.
+The battery performance alert (BPA) update (BPA) provides an additional way to detect abnormal battery performance in your implanted device.
 The BPA update allows your device to monitor itself for abnormal battery behavior and provide an automatic vibrating alert directly to you if any abnormal battery performance and/or premature battery drain is detected.
+(This ability to detect potential premature battery depletion was previously only available on the Merlin.net remote monitoring system or during in-office doctor visits via the Merlin programmer).